JPLMLIA/vercye_ops/docs/docs/Vercye/inputs.md

 ---

 ## 5. Validation Data (Optional)
-If ground-truth yield data is available, it should be included as `groundtruth-{AggregationLevel}-{Year}.csv` in the corresponding year directory.
+If ground-truth yield data is available, it should be included as `groundtruth_{AggregationLevel}-{Year}.csv` in the corresponding year directory.
 Hereby, `aggregation level`, specifies how the simulation level regions should be aggregated and must be aliged with the `eval_params.aggregation_levels` in your `snakemake_config.yaml`.
 The `year` must match the corresponding year directory.

 ### Reference CSV Specification